Who We Are

 A World Leader in the Innovation of Nontoxic Pest Control Alternatives

-Safe Solutions, Inc. was founded over fifteen years ago by Rosalind Tvedten to provide natural, safe, effective and nontoxic alternatives to the synthetic pesticide poisons sold on store shelves.
+Safe Solutions, Inc. was founded over twenty years ago by Rosalind Tvedten to provide natural, safe, effective and nontoxic alternatives to the synthetic pesticide poisons sold on store shelves.

 Her patented formulations were created by her husband, Stephen Tvedten, one of the nation’s foremost experts in Alternative Pest Management.
 With over 35 years of experience, Steve has published numerous articles and books on alternative pest management.
 In order to help others live healthier lives, he published his book, The Best Control II as a free download for everyone to learn about natural alternatives to traditional pest control.
 Both Stephen and Rosalind passed away in 2018.